silvrowl/brain_age/README.md

 ## Description of Analysis

-The brain age of around 100 healthy adults participants across all ages was predicted using behavioral measures compiled in using a series of coginitive tests, thier functional connectivity profiles computed using CONN: [link](https://www.nitrc.org/projects/conn/) from some of the above tasks performed in an fMRI, as well as grey matter and white matter biomarkers computed using Freesurfer [link](https://surfer.nmr.mgh.harvard.edu/), also derived from their fMRI data.
-Because of the low N and high number of features a number of regression methods were compared.
+The brain age of around 100 healthy adults participants across all ages was predicted using behavioral measures compiled in using a series of coginitive tests, their functional connectivity profiles computed using [CONN](https://www.nitrc.org/projects/conn/) and each person's fMRI data, as well as grey matter and white matter biomarkers computed using [Freesurfer](https://surfer.nmr.mgh.harvard.edu/), which is also derived from each person's fMRI data.
+A number of regression models were created and compared to see how they handle a low number of subjects and many features.

 These included:

 Quadratic Model Regression
 General Linear Model Regression